mrileyclark/Landing-Page-with-Countdown/README.md

 ****

-A fun project to capture a
+A project to work on utilizing date objects and using a countdown feature for a company landing page.

 Link to project: []